frgossen/backgammon-ai-tournament/README.md

 ### Add your AI as a Default AI

-Add your AI class to the array of default AIs in ```com.frederikgossen.backgammon.ai.MenuScreenAILoader'''.
+Add your AI class to the array of default AIs in ```com.frederikgossen.backgammon.ai.MenuScreenAILoader```.
 Your AI will appear in the list of selectable AIs when you start the AI tournament.